 - Climate: Factors affecting Climate of Asia, Types of Climate: Tundra, Temperate, Tropical, Desert, Equatorial.

-- Natural Vegetation: Tundra, Taiga, Tropical Deciduous, Thorny, Equatorial.
+- Natural Vegetation and Wildlife, Tundra, Taiga, Tropical Deciduous, Thorny, Equatorial.

 - India- Its location and extent, its neighbouring countries.

 - Political divisions of India – States/ UTs and Capitals.

 - Physiographic Divisions of India –The Himalayas, Northern plains, Peninsular plateau, Thar desert, Coastal regions, Islands.

 - Conservation of Forest and wildlife in India.

 - Types of Natural vegetation: Tropical rain forest, deciduous forest, thorny, Tidal Forest, Montane forest.